 The machine geometry must be specified by the machine tool builder in the description of kinematics.
 M116 works only on rotary tables.
+M116 cannot be

-M116 cannot be used with swivel heads.
+Will be works only on rotary tables.
+Will be cannot be used with swivel heads.
 If your machine is equipped with a table/head combination, the TNC ignores the swivel-head rotary axes.